 - Pictures: Typhoon Lagoon water park at Walt Disney World

 - Pictures: Blizzard Beach water park at Walt Disney World

-- Pictures: Wet 'n Wild in Orlando
+- Pictures: Wet 'n Wild Orlando through the years

 - Take a photo tour of Florida springs